 Of course, sales is far from the precision of manufacturing.
 One sigma would be a stretch goal for many sales teams.
 But the strategy of comparing to a fictional perfect process is useful.
 First, we need to sketch out a generic sales process, so we can define what is perfect.

-A sales process is sometimes described as a funnel.
+The progression through a sales process is sometimes described as a funnel.
 Leads enter the top of the funnel, and sales exit the bottom.
 The funnel is wider at the top and then narrows on its way to the bottom.
 Only some of the leads warrant a sales call.
 Only some of the sales calls result in a follow-up.
 And so on, until only a small fraction of leads become sales.
 The narrowing of the funnel reflects the narrowing from leads to sales.
 A large volume of leads results in a much smaller volume of sales.

 An actual physical funnel channels all the liquid from the top to the bottom.
 The sales funnel does not.
 Most of the “liquid”—the leads and opportunities—in the sales funnel escapes out the sides.
 It’s as if the funnel had spigots directing liquid out .
 Those spigots are counterproductive in a physical funnel.
 But they are essential in a sales funnel, so time and effort is not wasted on leads that will never result in a sale.